Harshal0902/Impractical-Hackers-2/README.md

 ## ⚙️ How we built it

 - Wix: For building the website
-- HTML, CSS, Js: For customizing the website
+- JavaScript: For customizing the website

 ## 🌐 Best Use of Velo by Wix